 Getting to the city

 Public buses serve the airport, linking to People's Square and the main railway stations; buses depart regularly from 6am to around 11pm.
-Line 2 and 10 of the Shanghai Metro connects the airport to the city.
+Line 2 and 10 of the Shanghai Metro connects the airport to the city, found outside terminal 2.
 The bigger hotels offer shuttle bus services to and from the airport.

 The airport is situated about 19 miles (30km) east of central Shanghai.